LiatBrochman/LiatBrochman/README.md

 <h2>Hi there, I'm Liat Brochman 👋</h2>

-I'm a front-end React developer.
+I'm a Front End developer.

 ## 🚀 What I'm currently working on